 Please prayerfully consider sharing your talents in service to our Parish and our community.

-Remember that even a modest contribution of your time and talent will promote the mission of our Parish and strengthen our community.
-Everyone has something to share!
+Your participation (service) will promote the mission of our Parish and strengthen our community.
+It doesn't need to be a time consuming commitment!
+And everyone has something to share!
 If you have questions or would like to contact one of the ministry leaders, please CLICK HERE to email Debbie Rhodes, Director of Stewardship, or call 978-320-4212.
-You can view our 2022 Ministry Catalog here
+Click HERE to check out the opportunities for participation in our 2023 Ministry Catalog!

 How Blessed Trinity Parish is Keeping God’s Children Protected and Safe